 Deutsche Bank was named as a defendant in a consolidated putative class action filed in the U.S. District Court for the Southern District of New York alleging violations of U.S. antitrust law and a claim for unjust enrichment relating to Mexican government bond trading.
 In October 2019, the court granted defendants' motion to dismiss plaintiffs' consolidated amended complaint without prejudice.
 In December 2019, plaintiffs filed a Second Amended Complaint, which the court dismissed without prejudice on 30 November 2020.
 On 20 May 2021, plaintiffs filed a motion for reconsideration, which was denied on 30 March 2022.
+On 15 September 2022, plaintiffs-appellants noticed an appeal to the Second Circuit, which remains pending.
 On 22 January 2021, Deutsche Bank was notified that the Mexican competition authority, COFECE, reached a resolution that imposes fines against DB Mexico and two of its former traders, as well as six other financial institutions and nine other traders, for engaging in alleged monopolistic practices in the Mexican government bond secondary market.
 DB Mexico has appealed.
 The fine against DB Mexico was approximately U.S.\$ 427,000.